rashfael/buntpapier/docs/index.md

 layout: home
 hero:
   name: buntpapier
-  text: mixin-based component library
+  text: "putting component styling back where it belongs:\n the stylesheet"
   actions:
     - theme: brand
       text: Get Started
       link: /installation
 features:
-- icon: TODO
-  title: Mixin Based Component Styling
+- title: CSS Based Component Styling
-  details: Style components with stylus mixins (no styling props).
+  details: Style components with css custom properties from anywhere in your stylesheet.
+No `color` props here!
-- title: Mixins for Cosmetic Elements
+# - title: Mixins for Cosmetic Elements
-  details: Stylus Mixins for Cosmetic Elements instead of Vue Components (for example Card)
+#   details: Stylus Mixins for Cosmetic Elements instead of Vue Components (for example Card)
 - title: Only for current Chrome and Firefox
   details: Sorry, not sorry.
-footer: MIT Licensed | Copyright © 2016-present rash.codes
 ---